elfurbe/emojipacks/README.md

 ..with the `src` pointing to an image file.
 According to Slack:

+Note: in this fork, emojis stored in the `emojis` folder can omit the `src` propery if the `name` property matches `name.png` in the emojis folder.
+Use it, don't use it, up to you.
+The normal method of providing it in the yaml is still supported as before.

 - Square images work best
 - Image can't be larger than 128px in width or height
 - Image must be smaller than 64K in file size